CP1401/Practicals/prac_07/README.md

 # Extension

 ## i.
 Hours
-Extend your function that converts seconds to minutes and seconds so that it can also handle hours.
+Extend the function you wrote earlier that converts seconds to minutes and seconds so that it can also handle hours.
 Example:
 ```
 635 seconds is 0h 10m 35s